Ram-pressure stripping caught in action in a young cluster at $z = 2.51$: Methods

-CLJ1001 locates in the COSMOS field with multi-band observations, including VISTA/K band~\cite{McCracken:2012}, JWST/NIRCam~\cite{Casey:2023}, Subaru/MORICS CO narrow band (rest-frame $\sim 2.3\,\rm\mu m$) observation (PI: T. Kodama), and JWST COSMOS-Web survey~\cite{Casey:2023}.
+CLJ1001 is located in the COSMOS field with multiband observations, including the Visible and Infrared Survey Telescope for Astronomy (VISTA)/K band~\cite{McCracken:2012}, JWST/NIRCam~\cite{Casey:2023}, Subaru/Multi-Object Infrared Camera and Spectrograph (MORICS) CO narrowband (rest-frame $\approx 2.3\,\rm\mu m$) observations (PI: T. K.), and the JWST COSMOS-Web survey~\cite{Casey:2023}.
 More details are summarized in ref.~\cite{Sun:2024}.